 Needless to say, this isn’t a joking matter.
 Regardless of whether you believe in global warming or not, this is science we’re talking about, and the effects are already visible in the world.

-Compared to carbon dioxide, methane doesn’t stay in the atmosphere as long, which is why the negative effects are calculated on a shorter timeframe; in this case 20 years.
-In these two decades, methane is a lot more harmful than carbon dioxide, which is why the emissions need to be lessened here too, if we want to live on this planet for a longer period of time.
+Compared to carbon dioxide, methane doesn’t stay in the atmosphere as long, which is why the negative effects are calculated on a shorter timeframe; in this case, 20 years.
+In these two decades, methane is a lot more harmful than carbon dioxide, which is why the emissions need to be lessened here too if we want to live on this planet for a longer period of time.

 The Center for American Progress recently released a report regarding the biggest polluters of methane, revealing that eleven companies emitted half of all methane pollution in the United States.
 How?
 Well, the answer is pretty simple – onshore oil and gas production.
-The numbers in the report regard 2014.
+The numbers in the report regarding 2014.

 The total methane emissions from the onshore oil and gas production were the equivalent of 48 million metric tons of carbon dioxide in 2014.
 For reference’s sake, the Center for American Progress compares this to “14 coal-fired power plants powered for one year”.

 The report takes into consideration data from the EPA regarding the collected methane emissions of 211 companies in the sector.
 You’d expect that the biggest polluters are also the biggest producers of natural gas, but that doesn’t seem to be the case, indicating this isn’t an issue of how much they’re drilling, but rather the technologies they use.

 Therefore, some control needs to be taken over how these companies pollute the world, especially since the United States and the rest of the world agreed to start cutting emissions over the next few decades in order to lower pollution rates.
 More needs to be done if this is to be accomplished, starting with new laws, new rules and new standards set down for how drilling needs to be done.